Benjibenne/sons-of-gustav-vasa/README.md

 ### Site Structure:
 - Sons of Gustav vasa is a 1 page website where all the text and content can be found and lead to by navigation or by scrolling down the page.
-- and with an footer with social media connections with icons suited for the links.
+- And with an footer with social media connections with icons suited for the links.

 ## Colour Scheme:
 - As the general history websites always follows an bland red and white colour schemes.